Washington state expected to get millions more for parks, forests as Congress approves conservation bill

 ‘The program had been chronically underfunded, even though it is paid for entirely by revenues from offshore oil and gas leases.

-Since its creation in 1964 — led by U.S. Senator Henry M. “Scoop” Jackson of Washington — the program has funded a conservation, recreation or access project in every county in the country.
+Since its creation in 1964 — led by U.S. Sen. Henry M. “Scoop” Jackson of Washington — the program has funded a conservation, recreation or access project in every county in the country.
 The program has benefited every type of outdoor enthusiast seeking access to public lands for hunting, fishing, recreational shooting, hiking, biking, birding and wildlife watching, and every other pleasure of the outdoors.

 In Washington state alone, the Land and Water Conservation Fund has paid for more than 600 state projects, investing more than $725 million in everything from urban parks, such as Gasworks in Seattle, and recent upgrades to the boat house at Green Lake Park, to trails all over the state and more.